The clearance of all commercial goods must be done using the Single Administrative Document (SAD) on the ASYCUDAWORLD System.

 - Commercial goods must be cleared using the Single Administrative Document (SAD) on the Automated System for Customs Data (ASYCUDAWORLD).

 - If a Customs Broker is required, then all documents must be presented to the Broker who will complete the clearance process.

-- If companies employees/or other persons so authorised by the company, is used to effect clearance, a letter of authorisation from the company must be provided to the Comptroller of Customs as well as a valid company ID (for employees).
+- If companies employees/or other persons so authorized by the company, is used to effect clearance, a letter of authorization from the company must be provided to the Comptroller of Customs as well as a valid company ID (for employees).

 Tax Payer Account (Trade Code) number